Website Accessibility Assessment

 There may be many factors that contribute to a low Health Score.

 - The number of checkpoints used in the scan — Typically, a relatively large number of checkpoints will result in a lower Health Score.
-It is recommended that scans use the UMN scan template (choose UMN Standards checkpoing group).
-Additional scans can be configured to meet individual needs and interests.

 - Components of the Website that are not directly under the Web designers control — For example, the code generated directly by the content management system.
 Typically these types of issues are more difficult to address and may require long term evaluation of a Web hosting strategy.